-How to revive an old PC
+How to resurrect a dead old Windows PC

 It happens to us all.
 You buy a brand new PC and it runs like a dream.
 Web pages download in a snap, games play smoothly and on the rare occasions you need to reboot your PC is does it speedily and without fuss.
 Then, gradually, as the months pass it starts to slow down, getting slower and slower until you begin to resent it and eventually just stop using your PC altogether.